barteqcz/ctn/README.md

 Firstly, download the [Koenvh's Local Radio Mod](http://github.com/koenvh1/ets2-local-radio)

-Download the [downloader tool](https://github.com/barteqcz/ctndownloader/releases/latest/download/ctndownloader.exe).
+Then, download the [downloader tool](https://github.com/barteqcz/ctndownloader/releases/latest/download/ctndownloader.exe).
 To make it easier to keep the files updated, or generally download them, I wrote a simple program (the one linked above) in Python that automatically downloads the files from this repo, and replaces the outdated ones with 'em.
 I wanna keep my whole work open-source, and that's why there is a mini-repo with the code.
 It's very ease to use - just double-click it and it will download up-to-date files from this repo :)

 ## Why online data retrieving doesn't work?